czivar/ruru/README.md

 The system componses of three parts:
 - DPDK-latency backend (written in C / multi-threaded): This software measures the elapsed time between SYN, SYN-ACK and the first ACK TCP packets for all TCP streams.
 It sends the measurement information (source IP, destination IP, latency (in microsecond)) on a ZMQ sockets.
-- Analytics (written in C / multi-threaded): This component retrieves AS / geotag information for all IPs in the measurement data received from the DPDK backend and generates basic statistics.
+- Analytics (written in C / multi-threaded): This component retrieves AS / geotag information for all IPs (using the <a href="http://lite.ip2location.com">IP2location.com</a> databases) in the measurement data received from the DPDK backend and generates basic statistics.
 It pushes information in JSON format on ZMQ sockets.
 - Frontend: It is a Node.js built with React and Deck.Gl.
 It uses socket.io to communicate with the browser.

 Communication between components uses sockets (zmq and websockets).
 The high-level architecture is shown below.